llm4cat/filtermarc/README.md

 ## About

-*`filtermarc`* is a Python package for filtering and selecting large sets of [MARC][about-marc] records based on what they contain.
-This is useful for creating custom data sets.
+*`filtermarc`* is a Python package for filtering, selecting, and then formatting large sets of [MARC][about-marc] records based on data content.
+This is useful for efficiently creating custom data sets from very large sets of MARC records, such as the ones from the Library of Congress.

 [Top](#top)